sourmash-bio/sourmash/doc/sourmash-sketch.md

 Below are some more complicated `sourmash sketch` command lines:

 * `sourmash sketch dna -p k=51` - default to a scaled=1000 and noabund for a k-mer size of 51 (based on moltype/command)
-* `sourmash sketch dna -p k=31,k=51,k=21` - compute multiple ksizes, using the defaults otherwise
+* `sourmash sketch dna -p k=31,k=51,k=21` - create one signature with multiple ksizes, using the defaults otherwise
-* `sourmash sketch translate -p k=20,num=500,protein -p k=19,num=400,dayhoff,abund -p k=30,scaled=200,hp` - compute multiple ksizes, moltypes, and scaled/num.
+* `sourmash sketch translate -p k=20,num=500,protein -p k=19,num=400,dayhoff,abund -p k=30,scaled=200,hp` - create three signatures with different ksizes, moltypes, and scaled/num.

+### Signature naming

+Signature names are displayed in the output for search, gather, and compare, and can be specified in a few different ways.

+With default arguments, `sourmash sketch` does not set a name, and the filename is used in display output.

+You can set a name using `--name`, but this has the side effect of merging the sequence records before signature creation.
+So, for example, `sourmash sketch dna genome1.fa genome2.fa --name genome1 -o genome.sig` would produce one signature after combining `genome1.fa` and `genome2.fa`.

+The option `--name-from-first` will set the signature name from the first record header encountered in each file.
+When used with `--singleton`, this will name each signature based on the record that it is created from.

+You can examine the signature name using `sourmash sig describe`.

+Individual signature renaming can be done from the command line using `sourmash sig split` to create individual files for each signature, and then `sourmash sig rename`.

 ### Locations for output files